arbaldyga/simple-temperature-conventer/README.md

 # Simple temperature conventer
 A simple temperature program converts °C to °F and °F to °C.

-Input number and choose one of available options (convert, reset, change).
 1. Input number.
 2. Choose one of the available options.